hunter-meloche/headlines-gpt/README.md

 - `Chrome driver for Selenium` https://sites.google.com/chromium.org/driver/

 ## Usage

-The easiest way to run this is as a [notebook](https://colab.research.google.com/drive/1m-PK15HJ2jy2QFNDh_Jr9brjt961QAwB?usp=sharing).

 1. Make sure you have all the required libraries installed.
 You can install them using:
 ```